Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfslabconfig-cmd.md

 It is also located in Drive:\Program Files\Microsoft Visual Studio &lt;version&gt;\Common7\IDE on the client machine where Microsoft Test Manager is installed.

-**Required Permissions:**

 To use TFSLabConfig, you must have the appropriate permissions for the operation that you want to perform.
-The required permissions are described for each command in the command reference topic.
+The **Prerequisites** are described for each command in the command reference topic.

 ## CreateTeamProjectHostGroup
 [!INCLUDE [CreateTeamProjectHostGroup](_shared/CreateTeamProjectHostGroup.md)]